This page is currently under active development and may contain incomplete content or experience instability.

 Cumulative Cash

-Cash Flow Methodology: Operating CF shows business operations, Investing CF shows capital expenditures (Novera QPU, R&D infrastructure), Financing CF shows funding rounds (Seed $12M, Series A $8M, Series B $20M, IPO $100M).
-Break-even operating cash flow achieved in 2028.
+Cash Flow Methodology: Operating CF shows business operations, Investing CF shows capital expenditures (Novera QPU, R&D infrastructure), Financing CF shows funding rounds (Seed €15M, Series A $8M, Series B $20M, planned IPO $100M).
+Break-even operating cash flow achieved in Q4 2028.
 Cumulative line shows total cash position over time.
+All projections based on QDaria Financial Model v4.1 (2025).

 Monthly burn trajectory with funding events and runway projections